lexfeathers/lexfeathers.ca/posts/voidfemmes-sixninehaus-2024.md

 3. A "noise" voice from the output of a self-oscillating delay (Dreadbox)
 4. A field recording of some birds in the forest at Thingvellir National Park, Iceland.
 I made this recording in June of 2018.

-All voices were run through a Befaco STMIX mixer, which I used performatively throughout.
+All voices were run through a Befaco STMIX mixer, which I use performatively throughout.

 The melodic progression is controlled by Mutable Instruments Marbles, which is taking the gate from Ears to advance the clock.
 There's a 50/50 coin toss happening which chooses whether the first or second voices get a new control voltage.

+## So, I forgot this video existed.

 I remember this camera being set up and being asked if I was ok with being filmed (I was), but I had no idea the video had ever [ended up online.](https://www.youtube.com/watch?v=kPHvYGXmHmY) It was such a lovely surprise to stumble across it this evening!